Coronavirus: WHO says benefits of AstraZeneca COVID vaccine outweigh risks | DW | 17.03.2021

 "At this time, WHO considers that the benefits of the AstraZeneca vaccine outweigh its risks and recommends that vaccinations continue," the agency's statement read.

+Countries reporting and investigating adverse side effects after vaccination is a necessary measure, however, it does not mean that "the events are linked to vaccination itself," the WHO explained.

+"It also shows that the surveillance system works and that effective controls are in place."

-The WHO added that coronavirus vaccines would not reduce illness or deaths that are caused by blood clots.
+The WHO added that coronavirus vaccines were not expected reduce the widely common illness or deaths that are caused by blood clots.

 The WHO, AstraZeneca, and the European Medicines Agency (EMA) have all insisted the AstraZeneca shot is safe, and that there is no link between the vaccine and reported blood clots.
 They say clots are not occurring in greater numbers or frequency than normally in the general population.
 The EU medical regulator said on Tuesday that the benefits of the jab outweigh any possible risks.